 Sarah Macdonald (Harding) tracked down 40 former pupils who left between 1985-7 and many of them attended a reunion at the BFI Bar and Kitchen in London recently.
 Name badges were issued but proved unnecessary because, as Sarah said: “Everyone was just little bit older and a whole lot wiser!”
 The Notre Dame girls wasted no time in catching up on each other’s news and the room was filled with excitement, laughter, tears of happiness and admiration for one another.
 Added Sarah: “It was the most amazing experience and a wonderful night.
 We are all firm friends again, so this will be the first of many Reunions.”

 Summer Fete 2017

 It was lovely to see so many of you at our last Summer Fete.
-We very much hope to have another fete in 2020 – watch this space for more details.
+We very much hope to have another fete soon – watch this space for more details.

 Why not join our Alumnae Facebook Group, Notre Dame Cobham Alumnae, With over 150 members and growing, it’s the ideal way to organise social events or swap news with old friends.